yonglid/CS205-Final-Project/README.md

 One major issue with the research was the length of time associated with simulation generation.
 For each 30 second video modeling the blood reversal process, about 45 minutes of computations were needed, which is much too long when multiple parameters are needed to be tested.
 For this project, in order to assist in more efficient and productive research to test out more hypotheses on this phenomenon, the team implemented various parallelization methods in order to drastically speed up the simulations.
 The main goal of this approach was to reduce the simulation generation time, allowing for improved means of understanding the phenomenon of blood flow reversal, though the domain of blood flow simulation is also very interesting to explore (like the Lattice Boltzmann approach).

-The time complexity of modeling the reversal is mainly dependent on the resolution of the model.
-For high fidelity simulation we need to increase the problem size N to simulate 300000 ms.
-We reduce the complexity by parallelising in the three following models and increasing the problem size:

-## Hybrid SPMD parallelization
-After increasing the problem size N = 600 to N=3000, the idea is to run 4 copies of OpenACC across 4 nodes using MPI_bcast, chopping up the computation across 4 nodes.
-The root node distributes the data, the current openacc loop performs the simulation, the root node collects the results back.

 # Background: Basic Physiological Equations

 In order for a heart to pump blood, a pacemaker is required at the end of the heart fibers.
 This pacemaker creates electric jolts at a specific interval in order to send waves throughout the entire fiber.
 The heart of a sea squirt may be modeled as having two pacemakers, one at either end of the heart fiber (Krijgsman, Miller and Waldrop), which allows for blood to flow in both directions.
 A unique feature about wave mechanics within a heart fiber is that waves which collide do not pass through each other as most waves do.
 Rather, the nature of the mechanics causes the two waves to "collapse" upon collision.
 This allows only one of the directions to be dominant at any given moment.